Police arrest high school student in Lockport social media threats

 "We've been working with our federal partners," Abbott said, referring to the efforts of the FBI to track down the source of the social media posts as the location had been hidden through Virtual Private Networks (VPN) software, which disguises the online identity.

+In a later press release, LPD also thanked the FBI Buffalo Safe Streets Task Force and the FBI Buffalo Cyber Task Force.
+They are also asking anyone with information on this case to call Detective Mapes at 716-439-6696, Detective Piedmont 716-439-6722, the Lockport Police Department Tip Line 716-439-6707.

-Abbott also said because of the suspects age, his name is not being released, and investigation is continuing.
+Abbott also said because of the suspect's age, his name is not being released.

+Michelle Bradley wrote in a statement thanking Chief Abbott and the Lockport Police Department, as well as federal partners, for their efforts.
+She said students would continue to be on remote until Friday and come back to in-class learning on Monday.